 A more ambitious sort of project would be one which tried to look at how the development of mathematics influenced other things, such as the development of philosophy, or was itself affected by them.
-(One cute variation on this would be to write an alternate history working out the probable effects of a change in some part of the history of mathematics.
-If you go this route, do try to keep the change as plausible as you can!)
+One cute variation on this would be to write an alternate history working out the effects of a change in some part of the history of mathematics.
+If you give this a go, do try to keep the change as plausible as you can!

 Books which might be useful include:

 A History of Mathematics (2nd edition), by C.B.
 Boyer and revised by U.C.
 Merzbach.
 John Wiley & Sons, New York, 1991.
 The History of Mathematics, by Roger Cooke.
 John Wiley & Sons, Inc., New York, 1997, ISBN 0-471-18082-3.
 Mathematical Thought from Ancient to Modern Times, Vol. I, by Morris Kline.
 Oxford University Press, New York, 1972.
 Mathematics in Western Culture, by Morris Kline.
 Oxford University Press, New York, 1953.

+Please note that I am willing to consider non-essay formats for your project and that you are permitted to do your projects in groups.
+Just be warned that non-essay formats are generally harder to carry off well than essays and that I will expect more from group than individual projects.
+Whatever sort of project you do, please clear your choice of topic and intended format with me, preferably before the Fall Reading Week.

-Whatever sort of project you do, please clear your choice of topic with me, preferably before the Fall Reading Week.
-The minimum length ought to be about 2000 words (about eight typed pages), and I do expect decent grammar, spelling, and style.
-(On the bright side, I'm not too fussy about format and bookkeeping, such as how you handle footnotes and/or endnotes, so long as you're consistent and what you've got is readable.)
-I would be happy to read and criticize outlines and drafts if you produce them early enough so that I have the time to read and think about them.
+The minimum length for an essay ought to be about 2000 words (about eight typed pages), and I do expect decent grammar, spelling, and style.
+I'm not too fussy about format and bookkeeping, such as how you handle footnotes and/or endnotes, so long as you're consistent and what you've got is readable.
+Finally, I would be happy to look at and criticize outlines, fragments, and drafts of your project if you produce them early enough so that I have the time to read and think about them.